valeriux/SEI-Project-03/README.md

 ## Cabin Fever - React project

 The brief was to build a full-stack application with a React front-end and noSQL database.
-The application had to include data schema and a RESTful api framework.
+The application had to include data schema and a RESTful API framework.

 The application is deployed via Git on Heroku and can be found here: [Cabin Fever](https://cabin-fever.herokuapp.com).